ryan-biostat/ryan-biostat.github.io/_projects/ONT_pipeline.md

 #### **About**

 This project was my first major contribution to the MCW Advanced Genomics Lab.
-When I started, our capability for Long-Read Sequencing analysis was underdeveloped, so I took a lot of initiative with getting a researched & structured pipeline created.
-I did a lot of diligence in researching the best-in-class tools for alignment, variant calling, and interpretation.
+When I started, we didn't have a standard way to handle Long-Read Sequencing data, so I took the lead on building a custom pipeline.
+I spent time researching the landscape to find the best tools for alignment, variant calling, and interpretation.

-It was also important to me that this pipeline was automated with clear and concise logging.
-Knowing that better tools will come around, it was also designed to be modular for the insertion of new tools.
+It was also important to me that the workflow be automated and easy to debug, so I focused on clear logging.
+I also built the system to be modular.
+Knowing how fast bioinformatics tools change, I wanted to make sure we could easily swap in new software down the road.

 This pipeline has **processed nearly 100 whole genomes** and has contributed to discovering disease relevant mutations providing critial diagnostic answers.